 Instructions

-- Place over medium-high heat.
+3. Place over medium high heat.
 Bring to a boil.

-- Stir in the butter and melt.
+7. Stir the butter into the cabbage mixture and let it melt.
 Remove from heat when all of the water has evaporated.
 Add salt and pepper, to taste.

 Nutrition Information: